dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

 Read here on manually creating [messages for Sidekiq](https://github.com/mperham/sidekiq/wiki/FAQ#how-do-i-push-a-job-to-sidekiq-without-ruby) and using [Ruby in Logstash](https://fabianlee.org/2017/04/24/elk-using-ruby-in-logstash-filters/)

-In future posts I will cover other technologies such as [RediSearch module](http://redisearch.io/) and [ElasticSearch Kibana dashboard](https://www.elastic.co/products/kibana).
+In future posts I will cover other technologies such as [RediSearch module](http://redisearch.io/) and [Elasticsearch Kibana dashboard](https://www.elastic.co/products/kibana).

 ### Links